donaldheppner/donaldheppner.github.io/_posts/2020-02-12-when-to-decouple.md

 is to leverage a cloud-native architecture using micro-services and message-based communication.
 It’s a PaaS-first approach: easy to provision, you can start with as little as you need, and be confident in its ability to scale and grow over time.
-Furthermore, system-specific architectural decisions are limited to the implementation of services themselves.
+Architectural decisions about how to decouple a specific system are scoped to the microservices decoupling that system.
 The patterns for sharing information out and between services are well-established and directly supported by PaaS components.